Britain First: 2022–2024

 Britain First fielded three candidates in the local elections on 5 May 2022.
 Its best result was for Ashlea Simon, chairwoman and treasurer of the party, who came second in the Walkden North ward of Salford City Council with 508 votes and 21.6% vote share.
 In the Brynna and Llanharan ward of Rhondda Cynon Taf County Borough Council, BF finished last with 191 votes and 3.6% vote share.
 In the Eltham Page ward of Greenwich London Borough Council, its candidate came 6th out of 7 with 255 votes and a 6.4% vote share.

 Simon was the Britain First candidate in the 2022 Wakefield by-election.
 She finished 8th of 15 candidates, with 311 votes (1.1%).
 She was also the Britain First candidate in the 2023 Tamworth by-election.
 She finished 4th of 9 candidates, with 580 votes (2.3%) getting more votes than the Liberal Democrats, the Green party and UKIP.

 In the local elections on 4 May 2023, Britain First stood eight candidates.
 Golding stood in Swanscombe in Dartford, receiving 8.9% of the votes cast, while Deputy Leader Ashlea Simon stood for a second time in Walkden North, Salford, receiving 18.1% of the votes cast, neither succeeding in their bid.

 Alex Merola was the Britain First candidate in the 2024 Wellingborough by-election.
 He finished 8th of 11 candidates, with 477 votes (1.6%).
 Nick Scanlon was the Britain First candidate in the 2024 London mayoral election.
-He received 20,519 or 0.8% of the vote, coming twelfth of thirteen candidates, notably behind Count Binface, a parody candidate.
+He received 20,519 or 0.8% of the vote, coming twelfth of thirteen candidates, behind Count Binface, a parody candidate.
 In the 2024 London Assembly election the party received 32,085 or 1.3% of the vote, coming eighth out of fifteen.